Sérgio Vieira de Mello: Death

 U.S. soldiers placing Vieira de Mello's casket into an SUV.

 Vieira de Mello was working as a United Nations Special Representative for Iraq when he was killed in the Canal Hotel bombing.
 Abu Musab al-Zarqawi, a leader of the al-Qaeda terrorist organization, claimed responsibility for the blast.
 A communiqué from al-Qaeda said that de Mello was assassinated because he had helped East Timor become an independent state, thereby stealing territory from the Islamic caliphate.

 He had been mentioned in some circles as a suitable candidate for UN Secretary-General.
 His death was widely mourned, largely on account of his reputation for effectively working to promote peace.
 Vieira de Mello had previously stated that he wished to be buried in Rio de Janeiro, his hometown, and the place he lived for 34 years.
-However, his body was taken away from Brazil and he was buried at the Cimetière des Rois in Geneva, Switzerland.
+However, his body was taken away from Brazil and he was buried at the Cimetière des Rois in the Plainpalais district of Geneva, Switzerland.
 Vieira was honoured in his hometown of Rio de Janeiro where he was given a state funeral with full military honors.
 His funeral was attended by President Luiz Inácio Lula da Silva and other international dignitaries.
 He was survived by his two sons, Adrien and Laurent.

 Personal life

 In 1973, Vieira de Mello met and married Annie Personnaz, a French staff member at UNHCR Headquarters in Geneva, with whom he had two sons, Laurent and Adrien.
 They lived in the French town of Thonon-les-Bains, before moving a few years later to a permanent home in the French village of Massongy, near the Geneva border.
 The couple separated before Vieira de Mello's death, with a divorce lawsuit filed on 9 January 2003, which was never executed.

 From 2001 onwards, he was in a relationship with Carolina Larriera, whom he had met in East Timor where she worked as part of the General Service support staff of the UN mission.
 Viera de Mello presented Larriera as his fiancée privately and in official events.'
 The couple intended to return to Switzerland after the mission in Iraq, where he would be reinstalled as High Commissioner for Human Rights.
-Sergio planned to marry Carolina as soon as he got officially divorced, and thereafter establish a home and family in Switzerland.'
+Sergio planned to marry Larriera as soon as he was officially divorced, and thereafter establish a home and family in Switzerland.'

-Carolina was summoned by Sergio to work alongside him in Iraq, and was at the Canal Hotel at the day of the bombing.
+Larriera was summoned by Sergio to work alongside him in Iraq, and was at the Canal Hotel at the day of the bombing.
 However, the UN did not recognize Larriera as Vieira de Mello's partner.
 She claimed that she was excluded from the list of survivors of the Canal Hotel bombing, and her comments were not taken into account in the report regarding the attack.
-Carolina moved to Rio de Janeiro and lived with Vieira de Mello's mother.
+She moved to Rio de Janeiro and lived with Vieira de Mello's mother.

 Annie still lives in France, and has co-founded a Swiss charity, the Sérgio Vieira de Mello Foundation, with his two sons and close friends and colleagues to honor his name and memory.